Commodore 128: Design

+The design of the C128's power supply is different from that used with the C64.
+Although it is much larger, the new power supply is equipped with cooling vents and a replaceable fuse.

-Early versions of the C128 occasionally experience temperature-related reliability issues due to the use of an electromagnetic shield over the main circuit board.
+Early versions of the C128 occasionally experience temperature-related reliability issues due to the use of an RF shield over the main circuit board.
 The shield was equipped with fingers that contacted the tops of the major chips, ostensibly causing the shield to act as a large heat sink.
 A combination of poor contact between the shield and the chips, the inherently limited heat conductivity of plastic chip packages, as well as the relatively poor thermal conductivity of the shield itself, resulted in overheating and failure in some cases.
 The SID sound chip is particularly vulnerable in this respect.
 The most common remedy is to remove the shield, which Commodore had added late in development to comply with FCC radio-frequency regulations.

 The C128 has three operating modes.
 C128 Mode (native mode) runs at 1 or 2 MHz with the 8502 CPU and has both 40- and 80-column text modes available.
-CP/M Mode uses both the Z80 and the 8502, and is able to function in both 40- or 80-column text mode.
+CP/M Mode uses both the Z80 and the 8502, and is able to function in both 40- and 80-column text mode.
 C64 Mode is nearly 100 percent compatible with the earlier computer.
 Selection of these modes is implemented via the Z80 chip.
 The Z80 controls the bus on initial boot-up and checks to see if there is a CP/M disk in the drive, if there are any C64/C128 cartridges present, or if the Commodore key (which serves as the C64-mode selector) is being depressed on boot-up.
 Based on these conditions, it will switch to the appropriate mode of operation.

 Modes

 C128

 In 1984, a year before the release of the Commodore 128, Commodore released the Plus/4.
 Although targeted at a low-end business market that could not afford the relatively high cost and training requirements of early IBM PC compatibles, it was perceived by the Commodore press as a follow-up to the 64 and would be expected to improve upon that model's capabilities.
 While the C64's graphics and sound capabilities were generally considered excellent, the response to the Plus/4 was one of disappointment.
-Upon the Plus/4's introduction, repeated recommendations were made in the Commodore press for a new computer called the "C-128" with increased RAM capacity, an 80-column display as was standard in business computers, a new BASIC programming language that made it easy for programmers to use the computer's graphics and sound without resorting to PEEK and POKEs, a new disk drive that improved upon the 1541's abysmal transfer rate, as well as total C64 compatibility.
+Upon the Plus/4's introduction, repeated recommendations were made in the Commodore press for a new computer called the "C-128" with increased RAM capacity, an 80-column display as was standard in business computers, a new BASIC programming language that made it easy for programmers to use the computer's graphics and sound without resorting to PEEK and POKEs, a new disk drive that improved upon the 1541's notoriously slow default transfer rate (without fastloader), as well as total C64 compatibility.